MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

    The number of duplicate records found displays under **Duplicates**.
 The **Records deduplicated** column shows which entities had duplicate records and the percentage of duplicated records.

-1. If you added an enriched entity, select **Use enriched entities**.
+1. To use an enriched entity, select **Use enriched entities**.
 For more information, see [Enrichment for data sources](data-sources-enrichment.md).

 1. To manage deduplication rules, choose any of the following options:
    - **Create a new rule**: Select **Add rule** under the appropriate entity.
 For more information, see [Define deduplication rules](remove-duplicates.md#define-deduplication-rules).